Greer Dawson Wilson Scholarship

 Individuals eligible for this award must:

-• Identify as a professional of color and/or a woman;
+• Identify as a woman;

 • Not have been a recipient of the Greer Dawson Wilson Scholarship within the past two years.